outmoded/hapijs.com/lib/tutorials/en_US/testing.md

     process.exit(1);
 });
 ```
-We now export, but do not call, `init()` and `start()`.
-This will allow us to initialize and start the server from different files.
+You now export, but do not call, `init()` and `start()`.
+This will allow you to initialize and start the server from different files.
 The `init()` function will initialize the server (starts the caches, finalizes plugin registration) but does not start the server.
-This is what we will use in our tests.
+This is what you will use in your tests.
 The `start()` function will actually start the server.
-This is what we will use in our main entry-point for the server:
+This is what you will use in our main entry-point for the server:

 ```js
 `use strict`;